mathwhiz1212/proxmox-notes/PfSense.md

 NOTE TO SELF: Update with my docs:

 # Extra FYIs

+Don't change the MAC address for any PfSense interface while it is running.
+Learned that the hard way.

 When you create a new network interface or VM Proxmox, it defaults to the `BC:24:11` MAC  address prefix, the "vender prefix" for Proxmox: https://www.macvendorlookup.com/search/BC:24:11:00:00:00